‘The Black Dahlia’ 2006 movie review: Film noir homage is The Big Snooze (image: )

 Note: A version of this The Black Dahlia movie review was initially posted in September 2006.

 The Black Dahlia (2006).
-Dir.: Brian De Palma.
-Scr.: Josh Friedman; from James Ellroy’s novel.
+Director: Brian De Palma.
+Screenplay: Josh Friedman; from James Ellroy’s novel.
 Cast: Josh Hartnett, Aaron Eckhart, Hilary Swank, Scarlett Johansson, Mia Kirshner, Mike Starr, Fiona Shaw, Patrick Fischler, Rose McGowan.

 Brian De Palma’s 2006 movie The Black Dahlia is based on James Ellroy’s novel, itself inspired by the Jan.
 15, 1947, Hollywood murder of 22-year-old Elizabeth Short.
 The nickname “The Black Dahlia” was apparently a combination of Short’s hair color and clothing, and George Marshall’s 1946 Alan Ladd / Veronica Lake film noir The Blue Dahlia.